Practising mindfulness boosts your mental wellness. Here are tips on how to cultivate mindfulness and by staying in the present moment.

-Mindfulness, or the mental practice of being aware of the present moment, is a powerful way to regain balance and wellbeing in a busy world.
-From its origins in Buddhist meditation, mindfulness has spread popularly with a multitude of benefits backed by science.
+Mindfulness, or the mental practice of being aware of the present moment, is a powerful way to regain balance and achieve mental well-being in a busy world.
 Research from 163 different studies suggested that mindfulness-meditation practice had an overall positive effect on improving anxiety and stress management.
 Furthermore, just 11 hours of meditation is enough to show structural changes in the parts of the brain involved in monitoring our focus and self-control.

 It is no wonder that the mindfulness movement has found its way to Google offices here and the National University of Singapore (NUS), where students can opt to take a Mindful Psychology module as part of their course.
 However, with a multitude of stressors and distractions in modern society, practising mindfulness is easier said than done.
 Though if persisted, successful practitioners stand to reap benefits such as relaxation, stress reduction, happiness and an overall sense of well-being.

 Related: Reduce Caregiver Stress by Practicing Mindfulness